 One of the most popular tests we provide is our full blood profile and extended full blood profile.
 You may wonder, why should I have a full blood profile if I am feeling fine?
 The answer is: for SO many reasons!
 In this blog post, we break down some of the tests included in the extended full blood profile and explain why it’s so important to keep monitoring them.

-A full blood profile is also a really helpful first-point diagnostic tool for a wide range of symptoms such as tiredness and low energy, urinary symptoms, feeling generally unwell and so on.
+A full blood profile is also a highly helpful diagnostic tool for a wide range of symptoms, including tiredness and low energy, urinary symptoms, and feeling generally unwell.

 Full blood count

-The full blood profile includes a full blood count which looks at all of the bits and bobs that make up your blood, such as red blood cells, platelets, lymphocytes and white blood cells and more.
+The full blood profile includes a complete blood count, which examines all the components that make up your blood, such as red blood cells, platelets, lymphocytes, and white blood cells, among others.
 This is helpful because it can help us look for signs of anaemia, inflammation and infection, as well as more serious diseases such as leukaemia.

 Kidney function

-We rarely think about our kidneys but good kidney function is vital to good health.
-Our kidney function profile looks at signs that your kidneys aren’t running at their full potential, indicating the possible need for specialist investigation.
+We rarely think about our kidneys, but good kidney function is vital to good health.
+Our kidney function profile examines signs that your kidneys aren’t functioning at their full potential, indicating a possible need for specialist investigation.
 It also gives us a good idea of whether you’ve been drinking enough water.

 Liver function

-The liver is an amazing organ because it can regenerate itself.
+The liver is an amazing organ because it has the ability to regenerate itself.
 However, if we don’t know it isn’t at its best, it’s difficult to know whether we need to intervene.
 Several things can impact our liver’s health – fatty liver, alcohol consumption and hepatitis C, for example.

-Our liver function test looks at several markers and liver enzymes that give us a good idea of whether your liver is doing well or whether you need to make lifestyle changes or have additional testing, such as an ultrasound.
+Our liver function test examines several markers and liver enzymes, providing a good indication of whether your liver is functioning properly or if you need to make lifestyle changes or undergo additional testing, such as an ultrasound.

 Iron profile

 You’ll be surprised how many people have low iron and don’t know it.
-Our profile looks at your serum iron level but also ferritin and other markers to give us a good idea of whether you are dealing with low iron.
+Our profile examines your serum iron level, as well as ferritin and other markers, to provide a comprehensive assessment of your iron status.
 Ferritin is also a helpful marker for inflammation and other health issues.

 Cholesterol profile

-Having a pin-prick cholesterol test for most people doesn’t really give you the information you need.
-The reason for this is that your total cholesterol level is made up of two different cholesterols – low density and high-density lipoprotein.
-Low-density lipoprotein, or “LDL” cholesterol, is the “bad” cholesterol, that clogs up your arteries and increases your risk of things like heart disease and stroke.
+Having a pin-prick cholesterol test for most people doesn’t provide the necessary information.
+The reason for this is that your total cholesterol level is composed of two different types of cholesterol – low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
+Low-density lipoprotein, or “LDL” cholesterol, is the “bad” cholesterol that clogs up your arteries and increases your risk of things like heart disease and stroke.
 High-density lipoprotein or “HDL” is cardioprotective and a high level is a good finding.

 So what we would want to see is low LDL and high HDL in an ideal situation.

-Our lipid/cholesterol profile also included triglycerides, which also should be at normal levels.
-Knowing your cholesterol breakdown empowers you to make the lifestyle changes you need early or seek medical management to help prevent serious illness.
+Our lipid/cholesterol profile also included triglycerides, which should also be at normal levels.
+Knowing your cholesterol breakdown empowers you to make the necessary lifestyle changes early or seek medical management to help prevent serious illness.

 Fasting glucose